nico-amsterdam/phoenix-csp-outside-liveview/README.md

 # phoenix-csp-outside-liveview
 Phoenix generated project.
-Use Content-Security-Policy plugin in with scripts in HEEx, outside liveview.
+Use Content-Security-Policy plugin with scripts in HEEx, outside liveview.